Infinite-Nomic/Infinite-Nomic/rules.md

 ** Rule 8 **
 Each rule that does not have a number can be given a unique number by the Monarch.
 The first number given by the Monarch must be 1, each additional number given must be exactly 1 higher than the previous number.

+** Rule 9 **
+If the monarch approves a proposal, the proposer of that proposal gains 5 IP.